ddigiorg/simple-cortex/README.md

 # Simple Cortex

-This project is a simple unsupervised on-line learning machine intelligence architecture based on principles of neocortical funtion.
-The work is heavily inspired by Numenta's Hierarchical Temporal Memory (HTM), a theoretical framework of the neocortex for both biological and machine intelligence.
+Simple Cortex (SC) is an unsupervised on-line learning machine intelligence architecture based on intelligence principles of the mammalian neocortex.
+The work is heavily inspired by Numenta's Hierarchical Temporal Memory (HTM), a theoretical framework of neocortex for both biological and machine intelligence.
+Simple Cortex uses OpenCL for fast parallel computation.

+## Functionality

+#### Learn Patterns

+#### Learn Sequences

+#### Long Term Prediction

+Beyond one time step into the future.

 ## Architecture

+SC is simply a collection of neurons.
+Like HTM Theory, it is modeled pyramidal neurons.
+However unlike HTM theory, these neurons are not pre-arranged in minicolumns of shared receptive fields.
+Rather the neurons will respond to and learn the receptive field dynamically, allowing for a much more straightforward set of algorithms.

+#### Neurons

-- Neurons: A unit who's activation represents the occourance of one or more input patterns.
+A SC neuron is a unit who's activation represents the occourance of one or more patterns.
+Each neuron has 3 states:
-	- Feed-forward:
-	- Lateral:
-	- Feed-back:
+- Inactive: Not enough dendrites are active to set the neuron into activate or predict states.
+- Active: When enough dendrites are active and pass a threshold value the neuron is active and may learn its input patterns.
+- Predicted: When one or a few dendrites are active, the neuron is predicted.
+This means that after sufficient learning, the observation of just one pattern implies the occourance of other patterns even though they have not been directly observed.

+#### Dendrites

-- Dendrites: A collection of synapses that form a coincidence detector.
+A SC dendrite is a collection of synapses that form a coincidence detector and represents the occourance of a pattern.
+When enough synapses are active and pass a threshold value the dentrite is active.

+#### Synapses

-- Synapses: The fundamental memory storage unit.
-Each synapse has:
+A SC synapse is the fundamental memory storage unit.
+Like HTM Theory each synapse has:
-	- Address: represents where the synapse is connected
+- Address: represents the presynaptic connection, or what input node or neuron the synapse is connected to.
-	- Permanence: represents how well the synapse is connected
+- Permanence: represents how well the synapse is connected.
+Unlike HTM Theory synapses are always connected to the presynaptic connection.

-## Core Functions
+## Core Algorithms

-### Set Dendrite States
+#### Overlap Dendrites

 A synapse is actived if its presynaptic connection is active and its permenence is greater than or equal to the synaptic permanence threshold.
 A dendrite is active if the number of active synapses is greater than or equal to the dendritic activation threshold.

-### Learn Synapses
+#### Learn Synapses

 If learning is enabled and when a dendrite segment is marked for learning its synapses undergo one of four learning rules: